Criteria, Eligibility, and Funding Policies

 - Project Scientists or similar Research staff

 - Adjunct faculty (who may be Special Faculty or Instructional Staff), in active employment.
 (For applications over $500, such persons are expected to have been employed at the University for at least one year.)

-- Other possible exceptions (e.g. staff), with the unanimous consent of the review committee, consistent with the spirit and intent of the Frank-Ratchye Fund’s objectives of furthering the creation of groundbreaking interdisciplinary artworks at Carnegie Mellon and by members of the Carnegie Mellon community.
+- Staff, with the unanimous consent of the review committee, consistent with the spirit and intent of the Frank-Ratchye Fund’s objectives of furthering the creation of groundbreaking interdisciplinary artworks at Carnegie Mellon and by members of the Carnegie Mellon community.

 The Frank-Ratchye Fund for Art @ the Frontier has been modeled on related internal grant programs within Carnegie Mellon University, including SURG (for undergraduate students), GuSH (for graduate students), and the Berkman Faculty Development Fund (for professors and research staff) and The College of Fine Arts Fund for Research and Creativity (for full-time faculty).
-Other potentially applicable sources of funding at CMU include the President’s various ProSEED grant programs, the Henry Armero Award for Inclusive Creativity managed by the BXA Office of Intercollege Degree Programs, and various awards from the School of Art.
-FRFAF applicants seeking additional support for their projects should consider applying to these sources, as well.
+Other potentially applicable sources of funding at CMU include the President’s various ProSEED grant programs, the Henry Armero Award for Inclusive Creativity managed by the BXA Office of Intercollege Degree Programs, and various student awards from the School of Art.
+FRFAF applicants seeking additional support for their projects should consider applying to these sources, as well, if applicable.

 Recipients of FRFAF Grants from previous award cycles are eligible to apply for new or repeat funding, on the strict condition that all reporting requirements for prior support (including Microgrants) have been satisfactorily met.
 In the interest of supporting a diverse range of work, no project may receive a regular FRFAF Grant more than twice.
 Please note that alumni are not eligible to receive grants from the FRFAF program.